bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 ## Python API in RaCoHeadless

-The newly added "-r" commandline option of the RaCoHeadless application allows to run non-interactive python scripts with access to the RamsesComposer Python API using an embedded Python interpreter.
+The "-r" commandline option of the RaCoHeadless application allows to run non-interactive python scripts with access to the RamsesComposer Python API using an embedded Python interpreter.
 An initial project may be specified with the "-p" commandline option which will be loaded before the python script is started.
 The '--export' and '--compress' commandline options will be ignored if the '-r' commandline option is present.